utexas-bwi/bwi-docker/README.md

 source ~/.bashrc
 catkin build
 ```
 If it builds correctly, you will see new directores `build` and `devel`.
-Then when you want to use the `dev_ws`, source it with
+Then when you want to use the `dev_ws`, source it as below.
 ```
 source /home/bwilab/dev_ws/devel/setup.bash
 ```